DR JOHN DEMARTINI - Updated 1 year ago

 Your highest value is what you're truly inspired from within to spontaneously act upon and fulfill.

-As such, it’s where you are likely to have the greatest fulfilment, creativity, resilience and adaptability.
+As such, it’s where you are likely to have the greatest fulfillment, creativity, resilience and adaptability.

 Distress emerges when you feel you are unable to adapt to an ever changing environment.